codingMustache/codingMustache/README.md

 ## Joke of the Day

-You know what they say about cliffhangers...
+Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+.at is the top-level domain for what country?
- 1. .svg
+ 1. Austria
- 2. .gif
+ 2. Angola
- 3. .jpeg
+ 3. Australia
- 4. .png
+ 4. Argentina

 <details>
   <summary>Answer</summary>
-  .svg
+  Austria
 </details>